Brie Larson: 2020–present: Brief hiatus and career expansion

-In 2022, Larson reprised her role as Captain Marvel for the Disneyland Paris theme park ride Avengers Assemble: Filght Force and the Disney Wish cruise ship ride Avengers: Quantum Encounter.
+During the COVID-19 pandemic, Larson took a break from acting, stating that the roles she was being offered were variations of the one she played in Room.
+Feeling the need to recalibrate, she instead focused on personal interests such as podcasting and vlogging.
+In 2020, she produced and appeared in an episode of The Messy Truth VR Experience, a virtual reality series created by Van Jones, for which they won the Primetime Emmy Award for Outstanding Original Interactive Program.
+In 2022, Larson reprised her role as Captain Marvel for the Disneyland Paris theme park ride Avengers Assemble: Flight Force and the Disney Wish cruise ship ride Avengers: Quantum Encounter.
 She collaborated with Disney+ on two projects.
 She created, directed and hosted the docuseries Growing Up and starred in the augmented reality short film Remembering.
 She also featured as the character Paradigm in the online video game Fortnite Battle Royale.